Here’s how I became an avid home cook.

 But actually, it turns out that feeding myself is only part of it.
 If we are to discern what we’re supposed to do with our lives by what we actually do with our lives, then my calling in life is to make dinner.
 Usually just for my husband and son, but I’ll happily feed anyone who comes within reach of my wooden spoon.
 Turns out that fits in pretty well with my other callings as theologian and writer: if you’re too far away to be fed food, I’ll settle for feeding you words.

-Theology and a Recipe
+Theology & a Recipe Newsletter

 I know, I know, food blogging is sooo 2002.
 I’ve never been ashamed to be way behind the times.
 Seriously, does anyone ever have enough recipes?
 At last count I owned 108 cookbooks, but that hasn’t stopped me from buying more.
 Check these out on the offchance you missed the fermentation craze or feel a keen lack of Slovak cuisine in your repetoire.